BhavyaChawlaGit/Text-Analysis-using-Python/README.md

 Furthur the process I followed is as below

-- Gather the text data
+- Data Collection: Load articles from a CSV file.
-- Clean and preprocess the text data
+- Text Preprocessing: Prepare titles and articles for analysis.
-- Convert the text into a numerical format that machine learning algorithms can understand
+- Numerical Transformation: Turn text into word counts for analysis.
-- Analyze the text data to gain insights
+- Data Analysis: Create visuals for word frequency, sentiment, entities, and topics.
-- Create relevant features from the text data if necessary
+- Feature Creation: Calculate sentiment scores and identify entity types.
-- Select appropriate NLP model for my task
+- Model Selection: Use LDA for uncovering topics in articles.

 ## Results